 As if you needed another reason to stay away from the far reaches of the planet where ice and glaciers outnumber the living.
 Well, here’s another: shape-shifting aliens who mutate and assume the identities of the people they kill.
 Starring Kurt Russell bundled in one big winter coat, The Thing just might be John Carpenter’s chilling high water mark.

 8. Poltergeist (1982)

 Rumor has it writer/producer Steven Spielberg stepped on a few toes during production of this 1982 horror gem—and may have unearthed a couple real-life skeletons.
-Whether you believe in the cursed sets and corpse props that still haunt this film is up to you.
+Whether you believe in the and corpse props that still haunt this film is up to you.
 Regardless, this silver screen nightmare of a suburban family who can’t rid their home of its ghostly guest is a supernatural masterpiece.

 9. A Nightmare on Elm Street (1984)

 10. The Fly (1986)